mduerauer/farics-commsd/README.md

 FARICS Comms Daemon

 ## Dependencies
 `farics-commmsd` depends on `alanxz/rabbitmq-c`.
-Please install it following the instructions in it's GIT-Repository.
+Please install it following the instructions in its GIT-Repository.
 For detailed instructions have a look at https://github.com/alanxz/rabbitmq-c

 ## Installation
-`farics-commsd` can be built from it's sources by using GNU's autotools
+`farics-commsd` can be built from its sources by using GNU's autotools